DanielMFernandes/CCNA_Course_Notes/Course_Notes/WAN_Architectures.md

 INTERNET VPNs

 - PRIVATE WAN SERVICES such as leased lines and MPLS provide security because each customer’s TRAFFIC is separated by using dedicated physical connections (leased line) or by MPLS TAGS
-- When using the INTERNET as a WAN to connect SITES together, there is no built-in security by DEFAULT
+- When using the Internet as a WAN to connect SITES together, there is no built-in security by DEFAULT
 - To provide secure communications over the Internet, VPNs (Virtual Private Networks) are used
 - We will cover two kinds of Internet VPNs:
     - SITE-TO-SITE VPNS using IPSec